 The measure of an oils ability to be used in cooking is its smoke point.
 Once an oil begins to smoke it has lost its integrity and is producing free radicals.

 Olive oil has a low smoke point and is fine for use in cooking at very low temperatures.
 For cooking at higher temperatures, safflower oil or coconut oil are much better choices.
 Safflower oil, the other monosaturated oil, retains its integrity at temperatures up to 500 degrees, as does coconut oil.
 The flavor of safflower oil is not as delicate as that of olive oil, but when it is used in cooking other flavors usually blend well with its taste.

 Get creative with olive oil

 Add olive oil to almost any cooked food after it has cooled.
 Use it in soups, sauces, beans, stews, and vegetable dishes.
-Replace vegetable oil with EVOO in salad dressings and mayonnaise.
+Replace vegetable oil in salad dressings and mayonnaise.
+Any mealtime fat can be replaced by olive oil.
 Put some in fresh veggie juices and smoothies.
 Use it in baked potatoes with herbs such as turmeric, cayenne and cumin.
 Add it to mashed potatoes.
 Warm green beans, broccoli or spinach and add olive oil and garlic.
 Coat cooked pasta in it and add some herbs.
 Olive oil makes a great dip for bread, especially when embellished with some oregano or thyme.
-Put it on air popped organic corn along with some sea salt and black pepper.
+Put it on air popped corn along with some sea salt and black pepper.

 Use olive oil as a hair conditioner, diaper rash treatment, and skin softener.
-Rub it on your breasts for extra protection from breast cancer.
+Rub it on your breasts.

 For more information: